Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Reionization history

 \section{Reionization history}

-Here, we calculate the reionization history from a one-zone model similar to the one used by D20 to assess the impacts of the streaming motion and the X-ray pre-heating.
-Due to the long fluctuation range of the streaming motion ($\sim 140$ Mpc), we expect volumes that are $~50~h^{-1}~{\rm Mpc}$ across to form a zone that $V_{cb,i}$ is more or less uniform.
-We intend to describe the difference in reionization histories in zones with different $V_{cb,i}$'s.
+Here, we calculate the reionization history from a one-zone model similar to the one used by D20 to assess the impacts of the streaming motion and the X-ray preheating.
+Due to the long fluctuation scale of the streaming motion ($\sim 150$ Mpc), we expect volumes that are $\lesssim 50$ Mpc across to form a zone where $V_{cb,i}$ is more or less uniform.
+We intend to describe the difference in reionization histories in such zones with different local values of $V_{cb,i}$.

 We emphasize that our results from the one-zone model should {\it not} be taken to be quantitatively accurate as it leaves out most of the complexities of reionization.
 For example, the spatial inhomogeneity of reionization due to clustering of ionizing sources cannot be modeled by design.
 We defer more accurate modelings of reionization to future studies with more sophisticated numerical simulations.